Today, as I walked to my vehicle, in a -20 wind chill, I thought of the plastic blow up wading pool I had as a kid.

 Some thing, some thought or smell or sound opened that file from the archives of my memory

-and I found myself smiling all the way to the chiropractor.
+and I found myself smiling all the way to the grocery store.

 Funny how the mind works some days.